How to deal with a lost dog

 Here is a lot of information that will save you time and help you get your lost dog back earlier.
 How to deal with hoax calls, demands for money and what to do if you must escalate the search.
 Follow the link to the Lost Pals website.

-But the takeaway to get back your lost dog seems to be, do the opposite of what your instinct wants you to do.
+But the takeaway to get back a lost dog seems to be, do the opposite of what your instinct wants you to do.
 Softly softly finds my dog.